-- 1. All individual marketing appointments with enrollees or potential enrollees are considered marketing events. - 2.
-The Managed Care Plan shall only discuss those products that have been agreed upon by the enrollee or potential enrollee for that appointment ("scope of appointment").
+- 1. All individual marketing appointments with potential enrollees are considered marketing events. - 2.
+The Managed Care Plan shall only discuss those products that have been agreed upon by the potential enrollee for that appointment ("scope of appointment").
 If other products need to be discussed at the request of the potential enrollee, the Managed Care Plan shall document a second scope of appointment for the new product type and then the marketing appointment may be continued. - 3.
-Each scope of appointment for an individual marketing event must be documented either in writing, in the form of a signed, dated agreement by the enrollee or potential enrollee, or a recorded oral agreement.
-The Managed Care Plan is allowed and encouraged to use a variety of technological means to fulfill the requirement to document each scope of appointment requirement, including conference calls, fax machines, designated recording line, pre-paid envelopes, and email.

-- 4. An enrollee or potential enrollee may set a scope of appointment at a marketing event for a future individual marketing appointment. - 5.
-The Managed Care Plan shall submit all business reply cards for documenting enrollee or potential enrollee scope of appointment or agreement to be contacted to the Agency.
-The Managed Care Plan shall include a statement on the business reply card informing the enrollee or potential enrollee that a marketing agent will call as a result of the enrollee or potential enrollee returning a business reply card. - 6.
-If the Managed Care Plan has a pre-scheduled appointment that becomes a "no-show," the Managed Care Plan may leave information at the no-show enrollee or potential enrollee's residence. - 7.
+Each scope of appointment for an individual marketing event must be documented either in writing, in the form of a signed, dated agreement by the potential enrollee. - 4.
+A potential enrollee may set a scope of appointment at a marketing event for a future individual marketing appointment. - 5.
+The Managed Care Plan shall submit all business reply cards for documenting potential enrollee scope of appointment or agreement to be contacted to the Agency.
+The Managed Care Plan shall include a statement on the business reply card informing the potential enrollee that a marketing agent may call as a result of the potential enrollee returning a business reply card. - 6.
+If the Managed Care Plan has a pre-scheduled appointment that becomes a "no-show," the Managed Care Plan may leave information at the no-show potential enrollee's residence. - 7.
 The Managed Care Plan shall not: - a.
-Market non-health care related products (such as annuities or life insurance). - b.
-Ask an enrollee or potential enrollee for referrals. - 8.
-The Managed Care Plan shall report all individual marketing appointments to the Agency, as specified in Section XV., Accountability, and the Managed Care Plan Report Guide.
+Market non-health care related products (such as annuities or life insurance).

+- b.
+Ask a potential enrollee for referrals. - 8.
+The Managed Care Plan shall report all individual marketing appointments to the Agency, as specified in Section XVI., Reporting Requirements, and the Managed Care Plan Report Guide.